 Maryland Middle Schools Promoted Harmful “Reparative” Therapy to Students

-February 8, 2013 by Maureen McCarty, Online Content and Marketing Manager
+February 8, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Seventh-graders across Maryland’s Prince George’s County Public Schools system were being routinely exposed to dangerous "reparative" therapy.